guilhermebvda/College-Codes.cpp/TAD Matrix/README.txt

-Para compilar no terminal LINUX, digite:
+To compile in LINUX terminal, type:

-g++ -o main main.cpp Matriz.cpp
+g++ -o main main.cpp Matrix.cpp

-Para executar um dos testes, por exemplo, o teste in01, voce deve digitar no terminal do LINUX:
+To run one of the tests, for example test in01, you must type in the LINUX terminal:

-./main < testes/in01 > resultado01.txt
+./main < tests/in01 > result01.txt

-Entao, um arquivo resultado01.txt sera gerado com a saida do seu programa.
-Voce pode entao testar o conteudo do arquivo 'resultado01.txt' com o do arquivo 'out01' para ver se eles sao os mesmo.
+Then, a file result01.txt will be generated with the exit your program.
+You can then test the content of the file 'resultado01.txt' with that of the file 'out01' to see if they are the same.